-Over the years here at Crunch, we’ve seen thousands of people – motivated by circumstances beyond their control – decide to take the plunge and go self-employed.
-In fact, experience tells us that periods of economic downturn like we’re undergoing in 2020 usually result in an uptake in self-employment.
+Over the years here at Crunch, we’ve seen thousands of people – motivated by circumstances beyond their control – decide to take the leap and go self-employed.
+In fact, experience tells us that period of economic downturn like we’re undergoing often result in uptake in self-employment.

 When it’s safe to do so, we’re expecting to see scores of people rushing back to the gym, spending a Friday night down the pub with their friends, and firing up the barbecue for a celebratory street party, but we’re also expecting to see a rise in the number of people going self-employed.